joxyle-jhon/ReactJS/README.md

 ## Contributions
 Contributions to this repository are welcome!
 Whether it's fixing a bug, adding new exercises, or improving documentation, your contributions help make this resource better for everyone.
 Please follow the guidelines in the `CONTRIBUTING.md` file.

-## Feedback
-If you have any feedback, suggestions, or issues, feel free to open an issue or reach out to the maintainers.
-Your feedback helps us improve this repository and make it more useful for the community.

-## License
-This repository is licensed under the [MIT License](LICENSE).

 Happy coding!